QuickFastly/Nova-Regna/World/Map/Grenneria/Grenneria.md

 ## Geography

-Grenneria is an almost entirely flat region with the exception of the lower half of [[Himlavård]] cutting through it.
+Grenneria is encompassed by the [[Himlavård]] mountain range, making nearly half of the land in the region quite mountainous, while the remainder of the land to the east and the south is largely flat with sporadic hills.
 The whole region is forested with a temperate climate to the south, a boreal climate through the center, and tundra to the north and surrounding the mountains.

 ## Government & Politics